Taiwan central bank to hold fire on rates as tech boom bolsters economy

-TAIPEI Taiwan's central bank is expected to leave its policy rate unchanged for the fourth straight quarter this week, as demand for the island's tech exports keeps its economic engines firing.
+TAIPEI (Reuters) - Taiwan's central bank is expected to leave its policy rate unchanged for the fourth straight quarter this week, as demand for the island's tech exports keeps its economic engines firing.

 The government has raised Taiwan's GDP outlook for 2017 to a three-year high on strong export momentum, while it expects inflationary pressures to remain mild.